6 mins. read

 Reasons for fatigue

-There are many causes of post-treatment fatigue; you might be experiencing one or several.
-However, pinpointing the specific cause or causes of your fatigue can help you to manage and overcome it.
+There are many causes of CRF; you might be experiencing one or several.
+However, pinpointing the specific cause or causes of your fatigue can help you to manage it.

 Pain

-Some people with cancer experience pain either from the cancer itself or as an effect of treatment.
+Some people with cancer experience pain either from the cancer itself or as a side effect of treatment.
 Pain can make it hard to rest and sleep, leaving you feeling drained.
 It also takes significant physical and emotional energy to deal with pain, which adds to fatigue.

 Psychological effects of cancer